sakshiSE/House-Price-Prediction-MLOPs-/README.md

 ##  Project Overview

 The goal of this project is to build a reliable machine learning model that estimates house prices using various housing attributes.
-The project includes the complete machine learning workflow—from data preprocessing and model training to serving predictions through a REST API.
+The project includes the complete machine learning workflow—from data preprocessing and model training to serving predictions through a  API.

 ---